Mataranka – The Capital of Never Never

 We decided to visit the Mataranka Never Never Museum.
 Interpretative displays gave us knowledge about the rich history of the Mataranka region including the development of the North Australian Railway, the Overland Telegraph and World War II.

 The wildlife in Mataranka is splendid.
-There are a range of birds, kangaroos, wallabies, freshwater crocodiles, fish and more!
-Every day before evening we were visiting billabong in hope to spot freshwater crocodiles (we were told they live there).
+There is a range of birds, kangaroos, wallabies, freshwater crocodiles, fish and more!
+Every day before evening we were visiting billabong in the hope to spot freshwater crocodiles (we were told they live there).

 Maybe they do, but we had no luck (or someone was too loud…) and we didn’t see any of these timid creatures..

 One of the mass highlights of Mataranka for us was during the night by the fire.
 We were all enjoying ourselves when a wallaby came and lay next to us!
 Nell ended up feeding it apple scraps.
 From then on, they were best friends.

 The different birds we saw ranged from ground birds to air birds.
 The peacocks were everywhere you looked, and the bower bird nests were spread across the campgrounds.

 During our stay in Mataranka, our neighbour’s campers came to sit with us by the fire and they offered us, wait for it…DONKEY STEW!
 I know this may sound gross, but it was delicious (at least that’s what we heard).

 Our daughter Nell decided NOT to share with us and ate the whole thing!
 Her face afterwards was priceless.